-One of the greatest defensemen of all-time changed addresses after 17 seasons in his original home.
-Plus, one of the best returns on a dollar called it a career and talent group of players is celebrating a birthday.
+One of the greatest defensemen of all time changed addresses after 17 seasons in his original home.
+Plus, one of the best returns on a dollar called it a career, and a talented group of players is celebrating a birthday.
 So, let’s begin our daily trip back in time and enjoy all the great moments from this date.

 Big Bird Heads West